sectsect/cfs-loop-field-query/README.md

 ### Modify the Query multiple dates in a post For Custom Field Suite "Loop Field".

 > **NOTE**
-You must be active Custom Field Suite plug-in <https://wordpress.org/plugins/custom-field-suite/>
+You must be active Custom Field Suite Plugin <https://wordpress.org/plugins/custom-field-suite/>
 Create a Loop Field and Date Field in the Loop Field using CFS Plugin.

 #### Installation